 About Joseph Dickerson

-Well, About Me, the part of any personal web site that almost always comes off as self-serving.
+Ah, yes, here we are: the part of any website that almost always comes off as self-serving.
 Well, fine, I’m not one to break traditions or rock the boat….

 Actually, I am, now that I think about it.
-Not much, but enough to make everyone else in my boat slightly queasy.
-And I’ve not broke traditions, but certainly have strained myself from time to time trying…
+Not much, but enough to make everyone else in the boat slightly queasy.
+I’ve not broke many traditions, but certainly have strained myself from time to time trying…

 Anyway, enough about me; let’s talk about me for a minute (“I’ll take obscure Alan Parsons references for $200 Alex”).

 I started out in creative design years ago, having created my own magazine/fanzine in junior high.
 I turned my passion for design into a job, designing advertising and magazines for Vulcan Publications in Birmingham.
-Then a brief career in journalist, reporting on pop culture on TV and in print (this is when I frightened Richard Simmons on a TV show we both appeared on – long story I CANNOT post here… ever).
+Then a brief career in journalist, reporting on pop culture on TV and in print (this is when I frightened Richard Simmons on a TV show we both appeared on – long story I CANNOT post here… ever… Well, maybe after he dies).

 Then, I saved Timothy Leary from assault… Again, long story, BUT one I may eventually relate here.

 As I shifted my focus into web development I joined a web start-up, working in application design as well as product development.
-After the opportunity presented itself to become a Creative Director at another start-up, I was able to expand my skills into Use Cases, Usability, and Information Architecture.
+After the opportunity presented itself to become a Creative Director at another start-up, I was able to expand my skills into User Experience Design (title case, emphasis added).

 Then the bubble burst.